Gilandel/utils-old/utils-assertor/README.md

 - getErrors: to get the error message.

 These three output methods are considerate as final.
-So a clear of intermediate conditions is done.
+So when these methods are called a clear of intermediate conditions is done.

 ### Reset explanations

-To avoid this, the parameter 'reset' can be set to 'false' (default: true).
+Like explain in the previous chapter, to avoid the clear of intermediate steps, the parameter 'reset' can be set to 'false' (default: true).
 A about the cleared, only the checked value is kept, any intermediate check is cleared.
 ```java
 AssertCharSequence<String> assertion = Assertor.that("text1");